lwear/lan-caster/README.md

 > If multiple versions of python are installed, ensure you are running python 3.6+, not python 3.5 or python 2.
 The examples in this README use the "python" command assuming python 3.6+ is the default.
 The command "python3" (Linux) or "py -3" (Windows) may be required to force the correct version.

 ### Python Modules
 LAN-Caster requires two added python moduels to be installed.
+If a computer is only running the LAN-Caster server then the pygame module is not required.
 1) Pygame is used by the clients to open the game window, render graphics, and collect player input.
 2) Msgpack is used to encode and decode messages between the server and clients.